All Episodes

 Now we have somebody actually calling on a foreign government to conduct espionage.

-And the fact that they're trying to spell it out this way, position it this way, to create their narrative, is they may succeed for all I know.
+And the fact that they're trying to spell it out this way, position it this way, to create their narrative is they may succeed for all I know.

 They may end up convincing people that Trump is actually begging Russia to get to the bottom of Hillary's emails.

-The uh and and and the referencing the obvious silliness that has attached to all of this.
+And referencing the obvious silliness that has attached to all of this.

 And the key to understanding this is tweak of the media at the end of his statement.

-They are hellbent on the Democrat and media side into securing this attachment to Trump that he has committed a serious national security violation.
+They are hell-bent on the Democrat and media side into securing this attachment to Trump that he has committed a serious national security violation.

-When of course that's one of the serious indictments against her.
+When, of course, that's one of the serious indictments against her.

 So they're trying to flip that now.